Highbaseco/highbase-assets/README.md

-# highbase-assets
+# HIGHBASE ASSETS
-This repository contains shared assets for the Highbase organization, including design resources, media files, icons, and other static assets used across Highbase projects.
+- This repository contains shared assets for the Highbase organization, including design resources, media files, icons, and other static assets used across Highbase projects.

 - **HighBase Home Page**